 - DIY products haven’t worked

-- You’re seeing cockroaches during the day (sign of severe infestation)
+- You’re seeing cockroaches during the day (a sign of severe infestation)

 - The problem is in multiple rooms or units